oze4/service.remove-terminating-namespaces/README.md

 ### IMPORTANT NOTE

 Due to the fact this code was written for a home-lab, we assign `cluster-admin` permissions to the service account used to run the scheduled job pods.
-If this is not ideal for your scenario, you will need to configure your own ClusterRole ***inside*** `rbac.yaml`!
+If this is not ideal for your scenario, you will need to configure your own ClusterRole ***inside*** of [rbac.yaml](/deploy/rbac.yaml)!

 ## WHY?